CMed01/milestone-project-5/README.md

 ## Hypothesis and how to validate?

 - 1 - We suspect key house attributes such as above ground living area, number of bedrooms, and overall quality rating have a strong positive correlation with the sale price
-	- A Correlation study can help in this investigation
+	- A correlation study can help in this investigation

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks